mcd500/teep-device/tiny-tam/README.md

 `make optee_os` should be enough to generate the test TA.

-## Copying everything to the "Fake TAM" server

 Copy all the listed pieces to a `/var/www/node` directory on your server.